elitegoliath/blind_eternities/README.md

     * Set Card Types to "Sorcery".
     * Click Check Legality.

+My latest test results:

+* Librarian: 14 milliseconds
+* Judge: 7 milliseconds

+Retrospective: Why this works
+The Singleton (OnceLock): This is the MVP.
+Without it, we'd be re-initializing the 30MB model on every click, pushing that 14ms to ~500ms.

+Zero-Copy (mostly): By passing JSON strings, we incur a tiny serialization cost, but it's negligible compared to the logic speed.

+Rust Safety: The "Compiler-Driven Development" done with the GameAction enum ensures a button couldn't be added in Python that crashes the backend.

+## Phase 5 - The Mana System

 ## Disclaimer

 Unofficial Fan Content Policy This project is unofficial Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.